 Here’s the steps to follow:

-5. Log in on your work computer - Okay so this one’s optional.
+5. Log in on your work computer: This one’s optional.
 But if you want to dip in and see how your posts are doing and reply to comments, it might be easier to do that from your work computer.
 TikTok lets you do this - you just won’t be able to create content through your desktop browser.

 Once you’re done, you’ll have access to the ‘Business Suite’ where you can view your post analytics and manage any TikTok advertising campaigns you end up running.

-You’ve set up your TikTok business profile and now you’re ready to actually start creating content.
-Where to begin?
-Here’s inspiration taken from brands using TikTok as a key part of their content strategy.
+You’ve set up your business profile and your TikTok Shop.
+Now you need to create organic content to drive engagement and visits to your account.
+This is going to be a key part in whether TikTok becomes a sales driver for your ecommerce business.
+So where do you begin?
+Here’s inspiration taken from scaling DTC brands using TikTok as a key part of their content strategy.

 Note: No big name brands with huge marketing departments here!
 These examples are from ambitious, growing ecommerce brands with small marketing teams.
 Just like you!